scrabbletank/farhome-rules/rulesdoc.md

 To start, you'll need a minimum of 3 things: A town, a dungeon, and an obstacle for the players to overcome.
 Your players have to start somewhere in your world, and that place is usually a town.
 You don't need much for a town, a few names for the people living there, a tavern for players to meet them, and 1 or 2 places for your players to interact with, such as the mayors house or blacksmith.

 Next is a dungeon.
 It doesn't have to be a literal dungeon, it could be an abandoned temple, a cave, or the lair of some ferocious beast.
 Whatever it is, it should be big enough for the players to explore, but not too big to get lost in.
 This usually means 2 or 3 rooms or 'encounters'.
-Your dungeon may have traps to prevent entry, or be filled with hositile creatures, or both!
+Your dungeon may have traps to prevent entry, or be filled with hostile creatures, or both!
 It needs something that adds challenge and danger for your players when they explore it.
 It also needs a reward for completing it.
 A magic item held by the strongest creature in the dungeon, or some treasure hidden behind the most dangerous traps.

 Finally we need a reason for the players to explore the dungeon, the obstacle.
 This can be anything that motivates your players, for example the blacksmiths daughter was kidnapped and is being held there, it could contain a cure for a disease plaguing the town (and now players!), or it even could be a rumor of treasure.
 The obstacle serves to tie the town to the dungeon in a way that motivates the players.
 The players learn about the obstacle in the town, and head to the dungeon to overcome it.

 With those 3 things you have your first adventure and are ready to run your first game.
 Making your second adventure will be easier than your first, you already have the town after all.
 As your game progresses, so does the world you created, adding other towns and villages as you need them.
-Maybe this land is ruled by a king, or some fiendish villian is plotting against the players behind the scenes.
+Maybe this land is ruled by a king, or some fiendish villain is plotting against the players behind the scenes.

 As your players experience your world they'll eventually want to branch out.
 They may get access to spells making travel easier, want to seek out that dastardly villain, or just want to explore.
 Eventually you'll need a big world for them to explore, but all of that starts with a town, a dungeon, and an obstacle.